Sudhir22/MachineLearningModels/README.md

 # Information Retrieval using ElasticSearch
+Indexing documents<br>
-Searching for documents and ranking them
+Searching for documents and ranking them using ElasticSearch